mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 ## Index a document

-Index the following document to the `accounts-raw` index
+:question: Index the following document to the `accounts-raw` index
 ```json
 {
 "account_number":10000,